Create a fun paper project every month!

 Frequently Asked Questions:

-If you subscribe to the All In Plan, you will receive everything listed above plus the project video tutorial, a private online community (this is where the magic happens as you share your work and get inspired by the work of others), a live online zoom session with me and four guest artists throughout the year, access to a growing project library filled with video tutorials and PDF how-to guides, first dibs on my quarterly curated paper collections featuring unique papers from around the world, and discounts on my online classes.
+If you subscribe to the All In Plan, you will receive everything listed above plus the project video tutorial, a private online community (this is where the magic happens as you share your work and get inspired by the work of others), two live online zoom sessions per month (with me and guest artists + paper suppliers), a quarterly online surface design workshop, access to a growing project library filled with video tutorials and PDF how-to guides, and discounts on my online classes.

 What tools and supplies do I need?
 I’m guessing that you probably have most of the tools on hand, and of course you’ll need paper!
 I will send you a list of tools and materials for each month’s project ahead of time.